Troubleshooting

 Missing server instances

-If you still don’t see servers after 15 minutes, check the scaling settings for each region within your fleet.
-You might not see servers in the Dashboard if you have a Minimum servers setting of less than one.
+If the servers are still not there after 15 minutes, check the scaling settings for each region within your fleet.
+The servers might not appear in the Unity Cloud Dashboard if you have a Minimum servers setting of less than one.

 Servers crashing